Rubel Hossain

 Mohammad Rubel Hossain (মোহাম্মদ রুবেল হোসেন born 1 January 1990) is a Bangladeshi cricketer.
 Rubel made his international debut in January 2009 aged only 19.
 He has the highest bowling average of any pace bowler to have bowled at least 2,000 deliveries in Test cricket.
 He is a quick bowler with a slingy action similar to Lasith Malinga's.
-Hossain announced his retirement from Test cricket on 19 September 2022.
+Hossain announced his retirement from Test cricket on 19 September 2022 and international cricket on 16 April 2026.

 Early and domestic career

 Hossain's first-class debut was for Chittagong Division in 2007, where he picked up one wicket for one hundred and thirty seven runs (1/137) against Khulna Division.
 After a string of good performances in the National Cricket League, he was selected to play for the Bangladesh Under-19 team, and soon after, the Bangladesh A team.

 The Bangladesh Cricket Board in 2012 founded the six-team Bangladesh Premier League, a twenty20 tournament to be held in February that year.
 An auction was held for teams to buy players, and Hossain was bought by the Sylhet Royals for $70,000.
 In October 2018, he was named in the squad for the Dhaka Dynamites team, following the draft for the 2018–19 Bangladesh Premier League.
 In November 2019, he was selected to play for the Chattogram Challengers in the 2019–20 Bangladesh Premier League.

 Hossain innovated a technique of delivery named 'Butterfly'.